C# Program Structure#

 Each compiler error you make has a number shown in its description.
 Many of these error numbers are shown in the left column of the linked page.
 You can click to get a more complete explanation and examples.

-Debugging can eat up an enormous amount of time, so it is really worth your effort to understand the errors that you tend to make and the errors’ relation to the error messages that you get.
+Debugging can take an enormous amount of time, so it is really worth your effort to understand the errors that you tend to make and the errors’ relation to the error messages that you get.

 Warning